-Shelf Life

-The expiry date is indicated on the packaging.
+Shelf Life The expiry date is indicated on the packaging.

-Storage

-The storage conditions are detailed on the packaging.

-Do not take after the expiry date shown on the pack.

-Store in a dry place in the original packaging to protect from moisture.
+Special Precautions for Storage Do not take after the expiry date shown on the pack Store in a dry place in the original packaging to protect from moisture.
+Refer to pack for storage temperature For AUGMENTIN tablet packs with a storage temperature up to 25°C, use tablets within 30 days of opening (see also Instructions for Use/Handling).
+For AUGMENTIN tablet packs with a storage temperature up to 30°C, use tablets within 14 days of opening (see also Instructions for Use/Handling).
 AUGMENTIN tablet packs contain desiccant sachets.
 Do not remove or eat.

-Nature and Contents of Container

-AUGMENTIN tablets are supplied in a carton containing blister packs.
+Nature and Contents of Container AUGMENTIN tablets are suppled in a carton containing blister packs.
 Each blister pack is stored within a sealed pouch, with a desiccant sachet.

-Incompatibilities

-None known.

-Use and Handling

-Blister pouches contain a desiccant sachet; do not remove or eat.
-Discard any opened and unused tablets after storing as directed on the packaging .
+Instructions for Use/Handling Blister pouches contain a desiccant sachet; do not remove or eat.
+Discard any opened and unused tablets after storing as directed in the Special Precautions for Storage section.
 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
 Not all presentations are available in every country.

-Version number: GDS28/IPI15

-Date of issue: 23 February 2023
+Version GDSv26/IPIv13 Date of issue 13 June 2019 Trademarks are owned by or licensed to the GSK group of companies